GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

    Microsoft's proposal for a TURTLEDOVE-like ad service that relies on a proxy server running in a TEE between the browser and the ad tech providers, to anonymize ad requests and enforce privacy properties.
-Protected Audience API has not adopted this proxying model.
-We are bringing the JavaScript APIs for PARAKEET and Protected Audience API into alignment, in support of future work to further combine the best features of both proposals.
+The Protected Audience API has not adopted this proxying model.
+We are bringing the JavaScript APIs for PARAKEET and the Protected Audience API into alignment, in support of future work to further combine the best features of both proposals.

-Protected Audience API does not yet prevent a website's ad network from learning which ads a person sees.
+The Protected Audience API does not yet prevent a website's ad network from learning which ads a person sees.
 We expect to modify the API to become more private over time.

 {% endDetails %}